 Clinical chaplains serve youth in the YDCs are uniquely credentialed to provide interventions and support in the spiritual arena, as well as in other specialized areas such as grief and loss counseling.
+Chaplains ensured that each child underwent a screening regarding their need for spiritual support and services within a week of arrival, and for a subsequent full spiritual needs assessment when warranted.
 The chaplains served as an integral part of the clinical service array, carrying caseloads of individual youth as well as conducting group sessions and religious services.
 Another major function of the chaplains was the coordination of volunteer services; dozens of volunteers support the YDCs.
 Chaplains screened, trained, coordinated the scheduling and oversaw the religious services and other activities performed by all YDC volunteers.
+(6) A brief summary of the treatment model, education, services, and plans for reintegration into the community offered at each facility. (cont.)
+FY2016-2017

-• Recreation Services
+Recreation Services

 Recreation services were provided to all youth development centers across the state.
 Fitness assessments were completed on every youth assigned for placement at youth development centers.
 Students were counseled and encouraged to commit to working towards healthier lifestyles and well-being and toward the opportunity to participate in facility team sports.
 All youth at all facilities were offered at least one hour of large muscle and physical activity weekdays and two hours on the weekend under the supervision of direct care staff.
 Organized intramural sports offered over this past year included flag football, basketball and softball.
 Prior to re-integration to the community, students received additional fitness assessments to assess their overall wellness.
 Together, these recreational services ensured that youth at the YDCs partake in physical activity and are provided with pro-social recreation, sports and leisure activities that promote improved overall health and social functioning.
+Our students also competed in two Volleyball Tournaments a Basketball Tournament and a Kickball Tournament.
+We also sent 59 youth to Camp Willow Run the first week of June 2017.
+These programs are designed took teach our youth how to compete and play as a team and build character thru positive role models and Coaching.

-• Reintegration and Aftercare
+Reintegration and Aftercare

-Juvenile Justice social workers collaborated with the youth, family and court counselors from the home community to determine the release/reintegration schedule and to facilitate activities designed to prepare the youth for successful community adjustment.
+Juvenile Justice social workers collaborated with the youth, family and court counselors from the home community to determine the release/reintegration schedule and to facilitate activities designed to prepare the youth for successful community reintegration.
 Support in these efforts was also provided by the Transition Services Coordinator in the Education Services section.
 On-site visits with the youth's family began following admission and continued throughout the youth's placement to facilitate effective and healthy family relationships.
 Supervised home visits to the juvenile's home and/or identified placement began after six months of commitment, depending upon the youth's progress on his individualized service plan goals.
-Specific and detailed community reintegration plans were discussed and developed with the youth, family, facility staff and community providers and stakeholders to provide support for the youth and family upon his return to the home.
+Specific and detailed community reintegration plans were discussed and developed with the youth, family, facility staff, court counselor, and community providers and stakeholders to provide support for the youth and family upon his return to the home.
 Connection and linkage to the identified services were facilitated in conjunction with court services staff.
 Juvenile risks of reoffending were considered in release planning, as well as juvenile needs and community safety.
-Services considered for the youth during reintegration included the following areas: residential, academic and vocational, substance abuse, mentoring, mental health, physical health, peer involvement, parental ability for supervision, and any area of special need.
+Service needs addressed for the youth within transition plans included residential placement and step-down services, as well as academic and vocational, mental health, substance abuse, mentoring, physical health, peer involvement, family and parenting needs, and additional areas of special need (e.g., gang intervention services).